decretist/Dissertation/Chapter3/chapter3.markdown

 specific sections I used as case studies (C. 24 and C.11 q.3)."
 (Anders Winroth, email to Paul Evans, 18 May 2021).

-[11] See Winroth, “Where Gratian Slept”.
+[13] See Winroth, “Where Gratian Slept”.
 The article expands on a presentation given by Winroth at the Fourteenth International Congress of Medieval Canon Law, Toronto, 2012.

-[12] **Placeholder for Pennington, Larson footnote** Pennington asserts that "\[t\]he main reason that Winroth created a second 'Gratian' is because of a text \[D.63 d.p.c.34\] that is found in all pre-Vulgate manuscripts."
-Kenneth Pennington, “The Biography of Gratian, the Father of Canon Law,” in *A Service Beyond All Recompense*, ed.
-Kurt Martens (Catholic University of America Press, 2018), 359–92, 362.
+[14] **Placeholder for Pennington, Larson footnote** Pennington asserts that "\[t\]he main reason that Winroth created a second 'Gratian' is because of a text \[D.63 d.p.c.34\] that is found in all pre-Vulgate manuscripts."
+Pennington, “The Biography of Gratian, the Father of Canon Law”, 362.
 D.63 d.p.c.34 *is* central to Winroth's arguments in favor of a late date for the first recension (1139), and for a short teaching career for Gratian, but is not relevant to his argument in favor of the two-author hypothesis.
 "The reference to Lateran II only proves that the *Decretum*, as transmitted by extant manuscripts (and I have checked several dozens, 'vulgate' as well as 'pre-vulgate'), cannot have been written before 1139."
 (Anders Winroth, email to Paul Evans, 18 May 2021).
 As noted in Chapter 2 and the footnote above, the original basis for Winroth's two-author hypothesis was that the second recension makes much more sophisticated use of Roman law concepts and terminology than the first recension.

-[13] Pennington, 365.
+[15] Pennington, 365.

-[14] **Placeholder for Pennington, Eichbauer footnote**
+[16] **Placeholder for Pennington, Eichbauer footnote**

-[15] Pennington, “The Biography of Gratian, the Father of Canon Law,” 367–68.
+[17] Pennington, “The Biography of Gratian, the Father of Canon Law,” 367–68.

-[16] "He is one of those deeply admirable men of pious modesty, like the builders of the medieval cathedrals, whose person is hidden and effaced completely behind their immortal works."
+[18] "He is one of those deeply admirable men of pious modesty, like the builders of the medieval cathedrals, whose person is hidden and effaced completely behind their immortal works."
 (Kuttner, “The Father of the Science of Canon Law,” 4).

-[17] **Winroth argues for a short teaching career, Southern argues for no teaching career.** Southern also asserts that no one claims to have been Gratian's student---"none of the earliest users of his work claims to have been taught by him". "although other scholars made some very
+[19] **Winroth argues for a short teaching career, Southern argues for no teaching career.** Southern also asserts that no one claims to have been Gratian's student---"none of the earliest users of his work claims to have been taught by him". "although other scholars made some very